 ESP-IDF provides a simplified abstraction layer ESP HTTPS OTA for this.

-If Secure Boot is enabled then server should host the signed application image.
+If Secure Boot is enabled, then the server should host the signed application image.

 OTA update Rollback Process can help to switch the application as